ysoftwareab/yplatform/doc/travis-ci.md

 ### Migrating secrets from existing repo

 To make the setup faster and avoid looking for secrets all over different places, you can _manually_ get all the secrets in existing repo.

+To do so,
+start a debugging session as described in [debugging section](#Debugging).

-To do so, start a debugging session in Travis UI and after some minutes in Travis output log you should get an `ssh` command to execute like
+Alternatively, you can start debugging session through Travis Web UI and after some minutes in the output log you should get an `ssh` command to execute, like
 ```
 ssh rFjXYvZt3FotUuXVOKo1z2WOc@to2.tmate.io
 ```